 Lean, firm fish such as flounder are more suitable for frying than fatty species.

 Combine vermouth, bay leaf and 6 tablespoons oil.
-Marinate fillets 20 to 30 minutes, depending on size.
+Marinate fillets 20 to 30 minutes.

 Remove fish from marinade and discard marinade.
 Salt and pepper fillets, then dredge in flour.
 Brush with egg.
 Dip into breadcrumbs, pressing crumbs on gently.

-In large skillet, heat remaining 3 tablespoons oil to 375 F. Add 3 tablespoons butter and melt.
+In a large skillet, heat remaining 3 tablespoons oil to 375° F. Add 3 tablespoons butter and melt.
 Place fillets in skillet, flesh side down.
-Cook until golden brown on one side, about 4 to 5 minutes.
-Turn and repeat on other side.
+Cook until golden brown, about 4 to 5 minutes.
+Turn and repeat.
 Drain on paper towels, then remove to serving dish.
-Cut into serving size pieces.

 Wipe skillet with paper towels.
 Add remaining 3 tablespoons butter and cook until foamy and brown.
 Add garlic and cook lightly but do not brown.
-Stir in parsley, thyme and lemon juice.
+Stir in lemon juice, parsley and thyme.
 Drizzle over fish.
-Serves 6 to 8.